NatePadgett/Final_Project/README.md

 **PIVOT**

 I needed to switch my plan, so I simplified and made it more personal.
-Rather than base my procedure on studies, I focused the  work on my own experience with my grandmother and the specific degenerative communication traits she exhibited over the course of her slip into vascular dementia.
+Rather than base my procedure on studies, I focused the  work on my own experience with my grandmother and the specific degenerative traits she exhibited over the course of her slip into vascular dementia.
 The traits were:

 1. Confusing people
 2. Repetition of phrases